paullouisageneau/libdatachannel/README.md

 ### Building directly with Make (Linux only)

 The option `USE_GNUTLS` allows to switch between OpenSSL (default) and GnuTLS, and the option `USE_NICE` allows to switch between libjuice as submodule (default) and libnice.

+If you only need Data Channels, the option `NO_MEDIA` removes media support.
+Similarly, `NO_WEBSOCKET` removes WebSocket support.

 ```bash
 $ make USE_GNUTLS=1 USE_NICE=0